 By Ryan C. Wood

 The Ninth Circuit Bankruptcy Appellate Panel issued an unpublished opinion that analyzes the Bankruptcy Code through history as it applies to homeowner’s association dues.
 See Batali v.
 Mira Owners Association; BAP No. WW-14-1557-KiFJu.
-Ms. Lin and I have both written articles about HOA dues and this article does not discuss pre-petition homeowners association dues and their dischargeability.
+We have a number of articles about HOA dues and this article does not discuss pre-petition homeowners association dues and their dischargeability.
 But please note, bankruptcy attorneys need also to be aware of whether or not the HOA has recorded a lien for the pre-filing unpaid dues.

 1994 Changes to Bankruptcy Code